Updated: Jan 28

-One of the most fascinating countries I've visited is Ecuador, with it's flora and fauna, bags of culture and delicious food!
-Often seen as the gateway to the Galapagos Islands, but it has so much more not to be missed!
+One of the most fascinating countries I've visited in Ecuador, with its flora and fauna, bags of culture, and delicious food!
+Often seen as the gateway to the Galapagos Islands, it has so much more not to be missed!

 Quito City Square ©MDHarding